-We have adopted the guidance of accounting for VIEs, which requires VIEs to be consolidated by the primary beneficiary of the entity.
-For the consolidated VIEs, our management made evaluations of the relationships between us and our VIEs and the economic benefit flow of contractual arrangements with the VIEs.
+Our Group adopted the guidance of accounting for VIEs, which requires VIEs to be consolidated by the primary beneficiary of the entity.
+For the consolidated VIEs, management made evaluations of the relationships between us and our VIEs and the economic benefit flow of contractual arrangements with the VIEs.
 In connection with such evaluation, management also took into account the fact that, as a result of such contractual arrangements, we control the shareholders' voting interests in these VIEs.
 As a result of such evaluation, management concluded that we are the primary beneficiary of our consolidated VIEs.
-We have one VIE that is not consolidated by us, since we are not the primary beneficiary.
+Our Group has one VIE that is not consolidated, since we are not the primary beneficiary.